Food Systems at Risk: Why Transformative Adaptation is Needed for Long-Term Food Security

-At this event, WRI experts will present findings and recommendations from a new World Resources Institute report “Food Systems at Risk: Transformative Adaptation for Long-Term Food Security.”
+At this event, WRI experts present findings and recommendations from a new World Resources Institute report “Food Systems at Risk: Transformative Adaptation for Long-Term Food Security.”
 The report’s authors will show how climate change is increasingly threatening and straining the world’s food systems and outline adaptation measures needed to address these challenges.

-Join an interactive discussion to find out the steps governments, funders and researchers can take now to ensure long-term food security for a global population that will reach 9.7 billion by 2050.
+Listen to the interactive discussion to find out the steps governments, funders and researchers can take now to ensure long-term food security for a global population that will reach 9.7 billion by 2050.

-Cosmas Milton Obote Ochieng, PhD, Global Director, WRI Governance Center, and Former Director of the African Natural Resources Center at the African Development Bank
+- Cosmas Milton Obote Ochieng, PhD, Global Director, WRI Governance Center, and Former Director of the African Natural Resources Center at the African Development Bank

-Rebecca Carter, PhD, Acting Director, WRI Climate Resilience Practice, Lead Author of the Report
+- Rebecca Carter, PhD, Acting Director, WRI Climate Resilience Practice, Lead Author of the Report

-Tyler Ferdinand, Research Associate, WRI Climate Resilience Practice, Co-Author of the Report
+- Tyler Ferdinand, Research Associate, WRI Climate Resilience Practice, Co-Author of the Report

-Richard Choularton, Director, Agriculture and Economic Growth, Tetra Tech, Co-Author of the Report, Former Chief of the World Food Program’s Climate and Disaster Risk Reduction Unit
+- Richard Choularton, Director, Agriculture and Economic Growth, Tetra Tech, Co-Author of the Report, Former Chief of the World Food Program’s Climate and Disaster Risk Reduction Unit

 - Philip Thornton, Flagship Leader for Priorities and Policies for CSA, CCAFS CGIAR